sofa-framework/doc/components/solidmechanics/spring/vectorspringforcefield.md

 	<tr>
 		<td>filename</td>
 		<td>
-File name from which the spring informations are loaded
+File name from which the spring information are loaded
 		</td>
 		<td></td>
 	</tr>